Eacred/eacrediton/README.md

 Currently eacrediton is available on Windows, Linux, and macOS.

-Decrediton will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.
+Eacrediton will NOT use or in any way disrupt the CLI wallet file you may already be using at this time.

 Download the eacrediton release for your operating system on [eacred/eacred-binaries](https://github.com/Eacred/eacred-binaries/releases).